d1str0/dc29-badge/README.md

 ## Connecting from computer

 For *macOS*, you can run `screen /dev/tty.usbmodem123451 9600` which will present a black screen, then press enter.
 For *linux*, use the previous command with 'sudo'.
+For *Windows* use your favorite terminal (Putty/Mobaxterm/etc.), new Serial session, COM3 (maybe COM4 etc.) and typically 9600 speed, then you should see a black scrren, press enter.

 ## Simon says